Sreeharini123/AI-Voice-Generator/README.md

 A lightweight assistive tool that helps mute or non-verbal individuals speak out loud using typed text and selected emotions (Happy, Neutral, Sad).
 Built with Python and Streamlit.

 Features:
-- Convert text into speech instantly
+- Converts typed text into speech in real-time using Google Text-to-Speech (gTTS)
-- Emotion-based voice modulation (rate/speed)
+- Designed for mute or non-verbal individuals to communicate with ease
+- Emotion selection interface (Happy, Neutral, Sad) with speech speed variation for basic tone simulation
-- Easy-to-use web interface
+- Built using Streamlit for a fast, interactive web interface
-- Runs locally in under 1 minute
+- Hosted on Streamlit Cloud with secure HTTPS access
+- Lightweight and runs without any heavy system dependencies

 Tech Stack:
 - Python